rbenchmark/benchmarks/README.md

 ## Contact

-Please contact Haichuan Wang (hwang154@illinois.edu) for any questions and suggestions.
+Please contact Haichuan Wang (hwang154@illinois.edu) and Arun Chauhan(arunchauhan@google.com) for any questions and suggestions.